Ultimate Lash Curlers Guide

 There are many alternative ways to curl your lashes with no eyelash curler needed.
-The most popular being to maximise the benefits of a mascara.
+The most popular being to maximize the benefits of a mascara.
 Applying your mascara in zigzag motions before curling the tips of your lashes and holding for a count of ten is one way to achieve a natural curl.
 Or, once mascara has been applied, use a cotton bud to lift the base of the lashes.
 When the mascara dries, you'll have a curl that stays in place.
 Many makeup artists also suggest warming up your hands and applying a small amount of pressure to lashes for a few seconds.
 Eyelashes will curl themselves and you can reveal a natural lash lift.

 If you're looking for a curl that is more permanent, there are many treatments available, such as lifting, curling and lengthening serums or LVL lash lift procedures ( a professional perm for lashes).

 Are eyelash curlers bad for your eyelashes?

 If used correctly, eyelash curlers are perfectly safe and will not cause damage to lashes.
 In fact, many professional makeup artists agree that the eyelash curler is the underdog of makeup tools, as they can really enhance your natural lashes with minimal effort.

 With that being said, it is important to note that lash curlers should not be heated before use as this can break down the lash hairs, weaken their bond and burn the eyelid.
 When curling, be sure to use squeezing motions not tugging.
 Tugging increases the chance of eyelashes becoming loose and falling out.
 Lastly, be sure to curl lashes before mascara application, as this prevents lashes from sticking to the tool and ruining the silicone or rubber inserts.